oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 ### Build

-Note that on most modern distributions the 'mvn' binary refers to Maven 3, to use Maven 2 you must use mvn2.
-If in doubt run 'mvn --version' and/or 'mvn2 --version' to confirm the version of Maven in use.
-If you only want to build virt-engine-core and REST API then:
+Note that on most modern distributions, the 'mvn' binary refers to Maven 3.
+In order to use Maven 2 you have to use mvn2.
+If in doubt, run 'mvn --version' and/or 'mvn2 --version' to confirm the version of Maven in use.
+If you only want to build virt-engine-core and REST API:

        $> cd $OVIRT_HOME
        $> mvn clean install

-For compiling the web-admin and user-portal in addition to the api and engine use:
+In order to compile web-admin and user-portal, in addition to the api and engine, do the following:

        $> cd $OVIRT_HOME
        $> mvn clean install -Pgwt-admin,gwt-user

 Notes:
-# Compiling the webadmin and userportal takes (a long) time, please visit [GWT Compilation Configuration](Advanced_oVirt_Engine_Build_Notes#GWT_Compilation_Configuration) if you want to speed the web compilation process during development time
+# Compiling web-admin and user-portal takes (a long) time.
+Please visit [GWT Compilation Configuration](Advanced_oVirt_Engine_Build_Notes#GWT_Compilation_Configuration) if you want to speed the web compilation process during development time
-# Make sure to run this with your user, not 'root', running as root will result in a missing settings.xml file in the 'root' home directory.
+# Make sure you run this with your user, and not as 'root'.
+Running as root will result in a missing settings.xml file in the 'root' home directory

-1. To skip the execution of the unit tests and only compile and package ovirt, add the option: -DskipTests=true to the mvn2 build command
+1. In order to skip the execution of the unit tests and only compile and package ovirt, add the option: -DskipTests=true to the mvn/mvn2 build command
 2. You can reduce the build time and memory consumption - look at the temp section at the end.
 3. If you receive "java.lang.OutOfMemoryError: PermGen space" error, use the MAVEN_OPTS environment variable to set a higher heap and permanent generation stack size, then try again: